I propose that we view the horror film as the contemporary Vanitas.

 Chapter 1: Morality

 The horror film, Seven, focuses on the Seven Deadly Sins…that is it focuses on morality, specifically Judeo-Christian morality.
 Seven is not alone in tying horror to morality.
 Slasher flicks from the 80s are full of sexually active teenagers being killed while drinking and partying in American suburbia – all while not being watched by their divorced parents (as divorce rates sky rocket in the 70s and 80s).
-In comparison, Vanitas paintings were rooted in Christian morals as well – as Western societies were reminded that the hording of gold and material goods was a useless enterprise in the face of mortality.
-For the Triple Canopy project, I will take images from Seven showing it’s focus on morality and pair them with images and writing on the Dutch and Flemish paintings of the 17th century that exhibit it’s Judeo-Christian roots.
+In comparison, Vanitas paintings were rooted in Christian morals as well – as Western societies were reminded that the hoarding of gold and material goods was a useless enterprise in the face of mortality.
+I will take images from Seven showing it’s focus on morality and pair them with images and writing on the Dutch and Flemish paintings of the 17th century that exhibit it’s Judeo-Christian roots.

 Chapter 2: Temporality/ Mortality